ruffineli77/spotify-visualization-application/PLAN.md

 ## Project Usage Steps

+Version 1
+Im sure theres an official API users can sign in to so I can directly access thier activity on Spotify.

+Option 2.
+This might be better for people who have concerns about sharing their username and password online.

 1. Download spotify data.
 2. Upload the zip folder to the website.
 3. Look at visualizations and explanations.